 El risk management policies and processes are aligned with the Group's risk management framework.
 Due consideration is given to process as regards Sharia compliance.

-There is a risk management function within EI which reports to Group Risk and the EI CEO jointly.
+There is a risk management function within El which reports to El CEO jointly with GM Risk (Group CRO) oversight.

 Risk management framework and processes at Emirates NBD Egypt operations